hoangantran2404/SHA-256/README.md

 - sha256_core.v           # Include Message Expansion and Message Compression
 - receiver                # UART receiver for converting the string input to binary (designed by my teacher)
 - transmitter             # UART transmitter for converting the string output to binary (designed by my teacher)
+- MP.v                    # Receive data from UART RX, compile 16 Words(32 bits/ 1 Word) and send to CORE.
 - rME.v                   # Message Expansion generates W(16 to 63) based on W(0 to 15)
 - MC.v                    # Message Compression uses inital hash values and does 64 loops to generate the final hash values.
 - maj                     # Control Units instantiated in MC